-Activities and events on the concourse will be programmed to support tertiary events and activities happening at Street Meet Square.
-Its primary program is to serve as a pedestrian link between Street Meet Square and the waterfront.
+Activities and events on the concourse will be programmed to support principal events and activities at the main plaza (Street Meet Square), and during events will be a pedestrian link between the plaza and Discovery Square.
 It will have a 500-800 person capacity.